GEAR FOR OVERNIGHT CAMPING IN THE UK

-Total weight of food of 636 g is included in the total and is enough for an overnight backpack including one main meal, breakfast, snacks, tea and coffee.
-I tend to snack during the day and don't stop for a 'proper lunch' as such, so your food quantity and weight may be more than mine.
-No water or fuel is included in the weight.
-I know some people exclude food from their gear lists but, I have included food.
+The total weight includes 636g of food, sufficient for an overnight trip with one main meal, breakfast, snacks, tea, and coffee.
+I prefer to snack during the day rather than stop for a formal lunch, so you might need more food than I do.
+Note that water and fuel are not included in this weight.
+While some people exclude food from their gear lists, I have included it here.

 This list is for backpacking in the UK during the 3 seasons period of April until generally mid September, although if the weather is mild either side of these dates it will be OK.
 It is assumed that weather will be mainly fair and mild with nights dropping no lower than 5-6 C and in the height of summer with warm weather probably not dropping much less than 8 C even in the mountains.

-For Spring days and nights - I would use a Quilt or Sleeping bag that took me down to 2-3°C and add some clothing to supplement if colder to wear in the evening and inside the sleeping bag/quilt.
+For Spring days and nights, I would use a Quilt or Sleeping bag that took me down to 2-3°C and add some clothing to supplement if colder to wear in the evening and inside the sleeping bag/quilt.
 I open up the foot box of my quilt stick my head through in and I have an extra layer of insulation at no added weight.

-PreTents CoastWing Tarp - 6 pegs included - 350g
+• PreTents CoastWing Tarp - 6 pegs included - 350g

-Valley and Peak Ultra J Zip Bivy - 230g
+• Valley and Peak Ultra J Zip Bivy - 230g

-4 x 6.5 " Lawson Titanium Tent Stakes for Ultra Bivy- 26g
+• 4 x 6.5 " Lawson Titanium Tent Stakes for Ultra Bivy- 26g

-2 x Easton Backpacker 9" tent Pegs - 30g
+• 2 x Easton Backpacker 9" tent Pegs - 30g

 TOTAL - 636 g